-When germs become trapped in the lymph nodes, the lymph nodes swell, which is a sign that the lymphocytes have multiplied to fight off the germs.
+When germs become trapped in the lymph nodes, the lymph nodes swell, which is a sign that lymphocytes have multiplied to fight off the germs.
 For example, the glands in your neck may swell when you have a sore throat.

-Other parts of the lymphatic system
+Anatomy of the lymphatic system

 Spleen – The spleen is found on the left side of the abdomen, under the ribs.
 It stores lymphocytes, filters waste products from the blood, and destroys old cells, abnormal cells and bacteria.